CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/WVD.md

 1. Exercise 3 Task 1 Step 6

-   - The user might get an error while signing into office, as the account cannot be used to activate office in a shared computer scenario.
+   - The attendee might get an error while signing into office, as the account cannot be used to activate office in a shared computer scenario.
 We can ignore this and proceed with the lab.

+1. Exercise 4 Task 1

+   - Attendee should perform this exercise in their Own **PC/computer/workstation** not in the **JumpVM**.
+Peforming this exercise in **JumpVM** will cause connection issues when try to access the the published applications using WVD Desktop Client.

-1. Exercise 4 Task 1 Step 13
+3. Exercise 4 Task 1 Step 13

-   - The user might get an error while signing into office, as the account cannot be used to activate office in a shared computer scenario.
+   - The attendee might get an error while signing into office, as the account cannot be used to activate office in a shared computer scenario.
 We can ignore this and proceed with the lab.

 1. Exercise 4 Task 2 Step 2